anubha-sap/sales-and-service-cloud-extensions/VehicleServiceExtensionSample/Files/service.md

 3. Create XSUAA/destination service instances\
 Since our application uses destination to connect to services in CNS, we need to create service instance and service binding for both destination and xsuaa.
 (XSUAA will be used to fetch credentials required to connect to the destination service)
 Please refer [this](https://blogs.sap.com/2022/07/12/the-new-way-to-consume-service-bindings-on-kyma-runtime/) to understand how services - destination service and xsuaa service are consumed in an application in kyma.
-  * add the SERVICE_BINDING_ROOT env variable into your deployment: https://github.tools.sap/fp-stakeholder-management/xsuaa-approuter/blob/main/approuter/helm/app1-app/templates/deployment.yaml#L91
+  * Add the SERVICE_BINDING_ROOT env variable into your deployment: https://github.tools.sap/fp-stakeholder-management/xsuaa-approuter/blob/main/approuter/helm/app1-app/templates/deployment.yaml#L91
-  * create a volume with your dest service binding secret: https://github.tools.sap/fp-stakeholder-management/xsuaa-approuter/blob/main/approuter/helm/app1-app/templates/deployment.yaml#L91
+  * Create a volume with your dest service binding secret: https://github.tools.sap/fp-stakeholder-management/xsuaa-approuter/blob/main/approuter/helm/app1-app/templates/deployment.yaml#L91
-  * create a volume mount with a path to the binding secret: https://github.tools.sap/fp-stakeholder-management/xsuaa-approuter/blob/main/approuter/helm/app1-app/templates/deployment.yaml#L69
+  * Create a volume mount with a path to the binding secret: https://github.tools.sap/fp-stakeholder-management/xsuaa-approuter/blob/main/approuter/helm/app1-app/templates/deployment.yaml#L69 \
-  * NOTE: Once you create XSUAA instance, a secret will be created which will have details like ClientID, clientSecret, tokenURL etc which will be needed in the following steps. **Kindly give the secret names as "destination-service-binding" and "xsuaa-service-binding" for destination and xsuaa services respectively**
+  NOTE: Once you create XSUAA instance, a secret will be created which will have details like ClientID, clientSecret, tokenURL etc which will be needed in the following steps. **Kindly give the secret names as "destination-service-binding" and "xsuaa-service-binding" for destination and xsuaa services respectively**

 4. Create Destinations in BTP:\
   There will be two Destinations -